 - Context indicating interaction – to gain valuable insights.

 Customer personas are a useful tool.
-As the case with all tools, this too comes with one flaw – its user.
+As is the case with all tools, this too comes with one flaw – its user.
 Nonetheless, they can render great insights into how to create a better product or service.
 Developing engaging personas begins with in-depth user research.
-Persona-based testing can help the UX designer step out of their biased notions about how the user would utilise the product or service.
-So, when creating a persona, the UX designer should strive for a balanced approach between research data and fictional details to ensure applicability and
+Persona-based testing can help the UX designer step out of their biased notions about how the user would utilize the product or service.
+So, when creating a persona, the UX designer should strive for a balanced approach between research data and fictional details to ensure applicability.